ngu/ngu-mvn-repo/README.md

 &lt;/repository>

+## This repository consists of:
-* Rometools while we wait for https://github.com/rometools/rome/pull/409
+* rometools - while we wait for https://github.com/rometools/rome/pull/409